IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

   ![notebook-add-data](doc/source/images/notebook-add-data.png)

-* The `@hidden_cell` should now contain the access token and data connector that will allow you to load your Cognos Analytics `csv` file.
+* The `@hidden_cell` should now contain the access token and data connector that will allow you to upload your Cognos Analytics `CSV` file.

-* Change the name of the DataFrame variable to `df_data_1`, which is the name used in the remaining notebook cells.

-* Change the path and file name to point to your Cognos Analytics data.

   ![notebook-data-cell](doc/source/images/notebook-data-cell.png)

+* In the next cell, change the path and file name to point to the German credit model data stored in Cognos Analytics.

   > **TIP**: To search the data files that your connector points to,  run the following command in the cell:
   >